rugbyprof/4443-Internet-Programming/Assignments/05_API_starter/README.md

 ### Overview

 You are going to take the [api.php](./api.php) file and the [form.html](./form.html) file that we created in class and make them talk.
+Don't put any of your files on github until we talk in class!
+You should never put passwords on github!

 ## Instructions